Your Dental Health

 Do you need help paying for dental care?

 First Steps Program (Pregnancy Medicaid) provides medical insurance (prenatal medical, emergency dental and limited vision coverage).
-Call the Family Health Hotline at 1-800-322-2588 or use the Benefit Finder to see if you qualify.
+Call the Help Me Grow Washington Hotline at 1-800-322-2588 or use the Benefit Finder to see if you qualify.

 How to prevent gum disease